 Anthony Nash, WR — Nash was the Devils’ top deep threat last year, leading the team with 14.84 yards per reception.
 He did his best work on third down, catching 15 passes for 203 yards, with 10 of those receptions resulting in a first down.
 With the departure of McCaffery, he will have a much bigger role in the offense and easily eclipse last year’s numbers (32 catches, 475 yards).

 Casey Blaser, RT — A two-year starter at right tackle, Blaser has helped Duke running backs run for an average of nearly 4.8 yards per carry the last two seasons.
 With 26 career starts under his belt, he’s the most experienced lineman on the team and will be the anchor of a talented Devil offensive line this fall.
 Expect him to earn a spot on the All-ACC team after being an honorable mention selection last year.

 Tinashe Bere, WLB — Bere moves over to WLB after playing mostly at MLB last season.
 While he wasn’t a full-time starter in 2015, he still put up some solid numbers, registering 58 tackles, 4.5 TFL, 1.5 sacks, and 1 forced fumble.
 He got even better during spring practice, earning Co-Most Improved Defensive Player honors at the conclusion of camp.
 He appears more than ready to replace Dwayne Norman, who led the team in tackles last season.

 5 Bold Predictions

-1. Duke will win 9 games for the third straight year.
+1. The Blue Devils will win eight games for the fourth straight season.